DocumentWDP-9a

 • Keys in diags MUST be CombinedID format (<NamespaceHash>-<CompactID>)

-• Represents errors from multiple services, libraries, or sources
+• Represents diagnostics from multiple services, libraries, or sources

 • MAY include namespaces index mapping names to hashes